hwdsl2/setup-ipsec-vpn/README.md

 iptables -I FORWARD 2 -i ppp+ -o ppp+ -s 192.168.42.0/24 -d 192.168.42.0/24 -j DROP iptables -I FORWARD 3 -s 192.168.43.0/24 -d 192.168.43.0/24 -j DROP
 ```

+### IKEv2 only VPN

+Libreswan 4.2 and newer versions support the `ikev1-policy` config option.
+Using this option, advanced users can set up an IKEv2-only VPN, i.e. only IKEv2 connections are accepted by the VPN server, while IKEv1 connections (including the IPsec/L2TP and IPsec/XAuth ("Cisco IPsec") modes) are dropped.

+To set up an IKEv2-only VPN, first install the VPN server and set up IKEv2 using instructions in this README.
+Then check Libreswan version using `ipsec --version`, and [update Libreswan](#upgrade-libreswan) if needed.
+After that, edit `/etc/ipsec.conf` on the VPN server.
+Append `ikev1-policy=drop` to the end of the `config setup` section, indented by two spaces.
+Save the file and run `service ipsec restart`.
+When finished, you can run `ipsec status` to verify that only the `ikev2-cp` connection is enabled.

 ### Modify IPTables rules